 If you’re thinking about going meatless or sticking to the real stuff, you might want to consider which offers the most vitamins and nutrients.
 While poultry offers more protein, tofu could win in other daily dietary requirements.
 And if you’re still stuck in your ways of soy versus meat, you may want to reconsider which section you’re purchasing each option from.
 Because while organic might take a little more out of your wallet, it may save you from ingesting unneeded additives.
 So, should you reach for tofu or fowl the next time you’re mixing up a delicious dish?

 This meatless option is a staple for vegetarians, and rightfully so.
-It boasts more fiber, calcium, iron, magnesium, zinc and folate than chicken and contains fewer calories, sitting at just 79 calories in a 3-ounce serving.
+It boasts more fiber, calcium, iron, magnesium, zinc and folate than chicken and contains fewer calories.
 Plus, this meat alternative offers these wonderful little things called isoflavones, which are compounds found in soy products known to give off antioxidant effects that stamp out free radicals and prevent premature aging.
 Beyond that, studies suggest regularly eating soy-based products can prevent breast cancer, osteoporosis and cardiovascular disease.

 If diminishing your chances of developing cancer and other diseases hasn’t swayed your opinion, you might want to consider what else foods high in protein can offer.
 A study found that eating protein-rich food, like tofu, instead of those high in carbs or fat can make you feel fuller longer and may make it easier for you to stick to a reduced-calorie diet.
 Other studies show that regularly eating tofu can provide lower total cholesterol and triglyceride levels, so while you might need to eat more of it to equal the same amount of protein consumed by eating chicken (about 290 grams of tofu to 150 grams of lean meat), the anti-inflammatory agents and bone-strengthening benefits are higher than other protein options.